Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Important: Prevent your radiation therapy reference marks from fading.
-These ink marks are used to help position you for treatment.
+These ink marks are used to help position your body for radiation therapy.
 When you bathe, don’t scrub them.
 Let water run over them.
 Pat them dry gently.
-Do not remove marks until your technologist tells you it’s OK.
+Do not remove marks until your healthcare provider tells you it’s OK.

 Wear loose clothing.
 This will help prevent rubbing on sensitive skin.